DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 ## Using ReactPhysics3D in your application {#usingrp3d}

 If you have built and installed the ReactPhysics3D on your system with CMake as explained in the section \ref{sec:building}, it is easy to import the library in your project.
-You probably already have a `CMakeLists.txt$` file for your project.
-Therefore, to import the ReactPhysics3D library, you simply need to add the following line in the `CMakeLists.txt file of your project.
+You probably already have a `CMakeLists.txt` file for your project.
+Therefore, to import the ReactPhysics3D library, you simply need to add the following line in the `CMakeLists.txt` file of your project.

 ~~~